nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 For all use cases below, the **System** is the `TuitiONE` and the **Actor** is the `Customer Service Officer (CSO)`, unless specified otherwise.

-**UC01: Add a student**
+**UC01: View all Students and Lessons**

 **MSS**

-1. CSO requests to add a student.
+1. CSO enters to view all information.
-2. TuitiONE adds a student to the list.
+2. TuitiONE displays all students and lessons present.

     Use case ends.

+**UC02: Add a Student**

+**MSS**

+1. CSO enters details to add a student.
+2. TuitiONE adds specified student to the list.

+    Use case ends.

 **Extensions**

 * 1a.
-Wrong syntax for add command.
+Missing compulsory details in command.
     * 1a1.
-TuitiONE shows an error message.
+TuitiONE requests CSO to input a valid command.
+    * 1a2.
+CSO enters new command.
+      Steps 1a1-1a2 are repeated until the data entered are correct.

-    Use case resumes from step 1.
+    Use case resumes from step 2.

 * 1b.
-Missing compulsory details in command.
+TuitiONE detects an error in entered command.
     * 1b1.
-TuitiONE shows an error message.
+TuitiONE requests CSO to input a valid command.
+    * 1b2.
+CSO enters new command.
+      Steps 1b1-1b2 are repeated until the data entered are correct.

-    Use case resumes from step 1.
+    Use case resumes at step 2.

 * 1c.
-Student already exists.
+Student already exists in TuitiONE.
     * 1c1.
-TuitiONE shows an error message.
+TuitiONE informs that there already exist such a student.

     Use case ends.

-**UC02: Look up student details**
+**UC03: Look up Student(s)**

 **MSS**

-1. CSO inputs command to find a specific student.
+1. CSO enters keywords(s) to find specific student(s).
 2. TuitiONE shows a list of relevant students.
-3. CSO looks through the given results of students.
-4. CSO views desired student’s details, such as:
+3. CSO looks through the given results of student(s) and their details, such as:
-    1. Their grade
+    * Their grade
-    2. Their enrolled lessons
-    3. Their parent’s contact number
+    * Their parent’s contact number
-    4. Their house address
+    * Their address
+    * Their enrolled lessons
-    5. Their tuition fees
+    * Their tuition subscription

     Use case ends.

 **Extensions**

 * 1a.
-TuitiONE detects and error in the command formatting.
+TuitiONE detects an error in entered command.
     * 1a1.
-TuitiONE reminds CSO of correct input format.
+TuitiONE requests CSO to input a valid command.
     * 1a2.
-CSO inputs search keywords with correct formatting.
+CSO enters new command.
-    * Steps 1a1-1a2 are repeated until the input is of the correct format.
+      Steps 1a1-1a2 are repeated until the data entered are correct.

-    Use case resumes from step 2.
+    Use case resumes at step 2.

 * 2a.
 TuitiONE cannot find any results relevant to the search keyword.
     * 2a1.
-TuitiONE displays a “No students found” message to CSO.
+TuitiONE informs that there are no such students.

     Use case ends.

-* *a.
-At any time, the CSO can go back to the default TuitiONE page.
-    * *a1.
-CSO types in list.
-    * *a2.
-TuitiONE goes back to displaying list of all student details.
+**UC04: Filter Student(s) by their Grade**

+**MSS**
+1. CSO enters a grade to filter for students by.
+2. TuitiONE lists the students that matches the grade.

     Use case ends.

+**Extension**

+* 1a.
+TuitiONE detects an error in entered command.
+    * 1a1.
+TuitiONE requests CSO to input a valid command.
+    * 1a2.
+CSO enters new command.
+      Steps 1a1-1a2 are repeated until the data entered are correct.

+    Use case resumes at step 2.

-**UC03: Delete a student**
+**UC05: Delete a Student**

 **MSS**

-1. CSO <ins>searches for student (UC02)</ins>.
-2. TuitiONE shows a list of relevant students.
+1. CSO views the current list of students, <ins>look up student(s) (UC03)</ins>, or <ins>filter student(s) by their grade (UC04)</ins>.
-3. CSO requests to delete a specific student in the list.
+2. CSO enters a specific student to delete from the list.
-4. TuitiONE deletes the student.
+3. TuitiONE deletes the student.

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

     Use case ends.

-* 3a.
-The given index is invalid.
-    * 3a1.
-TuitiONE shows an error message.

-    Use case resumes at step 2.

-**UC04: Enroll a student in a lesson**

-**MSS**
-1. CSO views a list of lessons.
-2. CSO adds the student to be enrolled in lesson.
-3. TuitiONE adds the student to the lesson.

-   Use case ends.

-**Extensions**
 * 2a.
-TuitiONE cannot find lesson.
+TuitiONE detects an error in entered command.
     * 2a1.
-TuitiONE returns error message, requesting CSO to input a valid lesson.
+TuitiONE requests CSO to input a valid command.
+    * 2a2.
+CSO enters new command.
+      Steps 2a1-2a2 are repeated until the data entered are correct.

-    Use case resumes from step 1.
+    Use case resumes at step 3.

 * 2b.
-TuitiONE cannot find the student.
+The student provided is not present in the list.
     * 2b1.
-TuitiONE returns error message, requesting CSO to input a valid student.

-    Use case resumes from step 1.

-* 2c.
-Student is already enrolled to lesson.
+TuitiONE informs that there is no such student.

     Use case ends.

-**UC05: Unenroll a student in a lesson**
+**UC06: Add a Lesson**

 **MSS**

-1. CSO views a list of lessons.
+1. CSO requests to add a lesson with relevant details.
-2. CSO views list of students enrolled in selected lesson.
-3. CSO requests for student to be unenrolled from the lesson.
-4. TuitiONE removes the student from the lesson.
+2. TuitiONE adds the lesson.

     Use case ends.

 **Extensions**
-* 2a.
-TuitiONE cannot find lesson.
-    * 2a1.
-TuitiONE returns error message, requesting CSO to input a valid lesson.

-    Use case resumes from step 1.

-* 2b.
-TuitiONE cannot find the student.
+* 1a.
+TuitiONE detects an error in entered command.
-    * 2b1.
-TuitiONE returns error message, requesting CSO to input a valid student.
+    * 1a1.
+TuitiONE requests CSO to input a valid command.
+    * 1a2.
+CSO enters new command.
+      Steps 1a1-1a2 are repeated until the data entered are correct.

-    Use case resumes from step 1.
+    Use case resumes at step 2.

-* 2c.
-Student is not enrolled to lesson.
+* 1b.
+Lesson already exists in TuitiONE.
+    * 1b1.
+TuitiONE informs that there already exist such a Lesson.

     Use case ends.

-**UC06: View details of a lesson**
+**UC07: View details of a Lesson**

 **MSS**

 1. CSO views a list of lessons.
 2. TuitiONE shows a list of lessons, with their respective details:
-   1. Lesson subject
+    * Lesson subject
-   2. Grade
+    * Grade
-   3. Start time
+    * Time period
-   4. Price
+    * Price
-   5. Students attending
+    * Number of students enrolled

     Use case ends.

-**UC07: Add a lesson**
+**UC08: Filter Lesson(s) by their Grade and/or Subject**

 **MSS**

-1. CSO views a list of lessons.
-2. TuitiONE shows a list of lessons.
-3. CSO requests to add a lesson with relevant details.
-4. TuitiONE adds the lesson.
+1. CSO enters grade and/or subject to filter lessons by.
+2. TuitiONE lists the lessons that matches the grade and/or subject.

     Use case ends.

-**Extensions**
-* 3a.
-Relevant details for lesson are invalid.
+**Extension**

-    * 3a1.
-TuitiONE shows an error message.
+* 1a.
+TuitiONE detects an error in entered command.
+    * 1a1.
+TuitiONE requests CSO to input a valid command.
+    * 1a2.
+CSO enters new command.
+      Steps 1a1-1a2 are repeated until the data entered are correct.

     Use case resumes at step 2.

-**UC08: Delete a lesson**
+**UC09: Delete a Lesson**

 **MSS**

-1. CSO views a list of lessons.
+1. CSO views the current list of lessons, or <ins>filter lesson(s) by their grade and/or subject (UC08)</ins>.
-2. TuitiONE shows a list of lessons.
-3. CSO requests to delete a specific lesson in the list.
+2. CSO requests to delete a specific lesson in the list.
-4. TuitiONE deletes the lesson.
+3. TuitiONE deletes the lesson.

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

     Use case ends.

-* 3a.
-The given lesson is invalid.
-    * 3a1.
-TuitiONE shows an error message.
+* 2a.
+TuitiONE detects an error in entered command.
+    * 2a1.
+TuitiONE requests CSO to input a valid command.
+    * 2a2.
+CSO enters new command.
+      Steps 2a1-2a2 are repeated until the data entered are correct.

-    Use case resumes at step 2.
+    Use case resumes at step 3.

+* 2b.
+Lesson does not exists in TuitiONE.
+    * 2b1.
+TuitiONE informs that there does not exist such a Lesson.

+    Use case ends.

-**UC09 - Update Specific Student’s Details**
+**UC10 - Update a specific Student’s Details**

 **MSS**

-1. CSO <ins>looks for the student to update (UC02)</ins>.
+1. CSO finds a student to update from the existing list, by <ins>looking up student(s) (UC03)</ins>, or by <ins>filtering student(s) by their grade (UC04)</ins>.
-2. CSO updates the details of the specific student.
+2. CSO enters the student and the details to update.
 3. TuitiONE reflects the updated details of the student.

     Use case ends.

   **Extension**

 * 2a.
-Details entered are invalid.
+TuitiONE detects an error in entered command.
       * 2a1.
-TuitiONE shows an error message.
+TuitiONE requests CSO to input a valid command.
+      * 2a2.
+CSO enters new command.
+        Steps 2a1-2a2 are repeated until the data entered are correct.

-    Use case resumes at step 2.
+    Use case resumes at step 3.

-**UC10: Review commands**
+* 2b.
+The student requested to edit is not present in the list.
+      * 2b1.
+TuitiONE informs that there is no such student.

+    Use case ends.

+**UC11: Enroll a Student to a Lesson**

 **MSS**

+1. CSO finds a student to enroll from the existing list, by <ins>looking up student(s) (UC03)</ins>, or by <ins>filtering student(s) by their grade (UC04)</ins>.
+2. CSO finds a lesson for the student to enroll to based on the existing list, or by <ins>filtering lesson(s) by their grade and/or subject (UC08)</ins>.
+3. CSO enters a student and a lesson to enroll the student to the said lesson.
+4. TuitiONE adds the student to the lesson.

+    Use case ends.

+**Extensions**

+* 3a.
+TuitiONE detects an error in entered command.
+    * 2a1.
+TuitiONE requests CSO to input a valid command.
+    * 2a2.
+CSO enters new command.
+      Steps 2a1-2a2 are repeated until the data entered are correct.

+    Use case resumes at step 4.

+* 3b.
+TuitiONE cannot find the lesson.
+    * 3b1.
+TuitiONE requests CSO to enter a valid lesson.
+    * 3b2.
+CSO enters new command.
+      Steps 3b1-3b2 are repeated until the data entered are valid.

+    Use case resumes at step 4.

+* 3c.
+TuitiONE cannot find the student.
+    * 3c1.
+TuitiONE requests CSO to enter a valid student.
+    * 3c2.
+CSO enters new command.
+      Steps 3c1-3c2 are repeated until the data entered are valid.

+    Use case resumes at step 4.

+* 3d.
+Student is already enrolled to lesson.
+    * 3d1.
+TuitiONE informs that student is already enrolled to lesson.

+    Use case ends.

+**UC12: Unenroll a Student from a Lesson**

+**MSS**

+1. CSO finds a student to unenroll from the existing list, by <ins>looking up student(s) (UC03)</ins>, or by <ins>filtering student(s) by their grade (UC04)</ins>.
+2. CSO finds a lesson for the student to unenroll from based on the existing list, or by <ins>filtering lesson(s) by their grade and/or subject (UC08)</ins>.
+3. CSO requests for student to be unenrolled from the lesson.
+4. TuitiONE removes the student from the lesson.

+    Use case ends.

+**Extensions**

+* 3a.
+TuitiONE detects an error in entered command.
+    * 3a1.
+TuitiONE requests CSO to input a valid command.
+    * 3a2.
+CSO enters new command.
+      Steps 3a1-3a2 are repeated until the data entered are correct.

+    Use case resumes at step 4.

+* 3b.
+TuitiONE cannot find the lesson.
+    * 3b1.
+TuitiONE requests CSO to enter a valid lesson.
+    * 3b2.
+CSO enters new command.
+      Steps 3b1-3b2 are repeated until the data entered are valid.

+    Use case resumes at step 4.

+* 3c.
+TuitiONE cannot find the student.
+    * 3c1.
+TuitiONE requests CSO to enter a valid student.
+    * 3c2.
+CSO enters new command.
+      Steps 3c1-3c2 are repeated until the data entered are valid.

+    Use case resumes at step 4.

+* 3d.
+Student is not enrolled to lesson.
+    * 3d1.
+TuitiONE informs that student is not enrolled to lesson.

+    Use case ends.

+**UC13: Review Commands**

+**MSS**

-1. CSO selects help option.
+1. CSO enters help.
-2. TuitiONE lists basic commands and descriptions, as well as the user guide link.
+2. TuitiONE provides the basic commands, as well as the user guide link.

     Use case ends.